nakeDeb -- nakedWiki

 note that you will also uninstall the documentation, the walls, the tools ... all naked*:

-apt autoremove --purge naked* clarity-icon-theme fluxbox-automenu bashmount
+apt autoremove --purge naked* clarity-icon-theme nordic-gtk-theme dracula-gtk-theme zafiro-nord-dark-icon-theme nordzy-dark-cursor fluxbox-automenu bashmount

 you still have to edit your fluxbox and i3wm configuration files to remove the naked commands.